DukeGallo/UnicornSounds/README.md

 # UnicornSounds
-An AngularJS application for users who are interested in curated playlists and recommended local concerts.
+A website for users who are interested in curated playlists and recommended local concerts.